Kushagra-Gupta-755/Student-Management-System/README.md

 # Project Design
 **Data Flow:**
 1. Input: User inputs through the Tkinter-based graphical interface.
-2. Processing: Python scripts manage data validation, database interactions (using pymysql), and algorithmic calculations for grades and attendance.
+2. Processing: Python scripts manage data validation, database interactions (using pymysql), for grades, attendance and other data.
 3. Output: Processed data is displayed on the GUI, and reports are generated for analysis.

 **Algorithms:**